You are here

 Charter Day's - Free Admission at Historical Sites

 On Charter Day, many of Pennsylvania’s Trails of History sites offer “free admission” in celebration of Pennsylvania’s birthday.
 Throughout the year, these sites offer special activities and exhibits.
-Below is a list of those offering free admission on March 10, 2013:
+Below is a list of those offering free admission on Charter Day held in early March of each year:

 North West Region